Karachi: Language

 Karachi has the largest number of Urdu speakers in Pakistan.
-As per the 2017 census, the linguistic breakdown of Karachi Division is:
+As per the 2023 census, the linguistic breakdown of Karachi Division is:

-The category of "others" includes Hindko, Kashmiri, Kohistani, Burushaski, Gujarati, Memoni, Marwari, Dari, Brahui, Makrani, Hazara, Khowar, Gilgiti, Balti, Arabic, Farsi, Bengali and Tamil.
+The category of "others" includes 653,727 Hindko speakers, 75,993 Brahui speakers, 50,982 Kashmiri speakers, 30,375 Mewati speakers, 26,906 Balti speakers, 14,073 Kohistani speakers, 21,860 Shina speakers, 614 Kalasha speakers, and 943,165 speakers of other languages such as Kutchi,Gujarati, Memoni, Burushaski, Marwari, Dari, Makrani, Khowar, Hazaragi, Bengali, Konkani and others.

 Population

 At the end of the 19th century, Karachi had an estimated population of 105,000.
 By the dawn of Pakistan's independence in 1947, the city had an estimated population of 400,000.
 The city's population grew dramatically with the arrival of hundreds of thousands of Muslim refugees from the newly independent Republic of India.
 Rapid economic growth following independence attracted further migrants from throughout Pakistan and South Asia.
 The 2017 census numerated Karachi's population to be 14,910,352, having grown 2.49% per year since the 1998 census, which had listed Karachi's population at approximately 9.3 million.

 Lower than expected population figures from the census suggest that Karachi's poor infrastructure, law and order situation, and weakened economy relative to other parts of Pakistan made the city less attractive to in-migration than previously thought.
 The figure is disputed by all the major political parties in Sindh.
 Karachi's population grew by 59.8% since the 1998 census to 14.9 million, while Lahore city grew 75.3% – though Karachi's census district had not been altered by the provincial government since 1998, while Lahore's had been expanded by Punjab's government, leading to some of Karachi's growth to have occurred outside the city's census boundaries.
 Karachi's population had grown at a rate of 3.49% between the 1981 and 1998 census, leading many analysts to estimate Karachi's 2017 population to be approximately 18 million by extrapolating a continued annual growth rate of 3.49%.
 Some had expected that the city's population to be between 22 and 30 million, which would require an annual growth rate accelerating to between 4.6% and 6.33%.

 Political parties in the province have suggested the city's population has been underestimated in a deliberate attempt to undermine the political power of the city and province.
 Senator Taj Haider from the PPP claimed he had official documents revealing the city's population to be 25.6 million in 2013, while the Sindh Bureau of Statistics, part of by the PPP-led provincial administration, estimated Karachi's 2016 population to be 19.1 million.